 In February 2017, Texas Instruments have a special offer on their TPA32xx class-D amplifier evaluation modules – 50% off if you add in TPA32CES as a discount code.
 So I had to.
 How could I not with specs like those?
 So I got two for bi-amping.
 I ordered each one separately so I could bundle in other EVMs, which they limit to one per order (TPS7A4700EVM and TPS7A30-49EVM) and get some samples of OPA1612 etc. to try.
 I bought the highest power version of the lowest distortion chips – the TPA3251.
 Some say the TPA3244 sounds better in the upper midrange but since I plan to modify the amps from their “test bed” grade, that’s not a factor I considered relevant.
 The EVM datasheet shows it uses some very very noisy regulators, an oldie-but-goldie op amp, the NE5532, and electrolytic 10uF audio coupling caps, so I expected it would need modifying to get the best out of it.
 However, straight out of the box, at stock settings, with no time to burn in caps, and from a laptop 19V 5A supply, it sounds good.
 Deep, clear, smooth …and dead silent… however, 19v doesn’t seem enough or perhaps the gain is too low (edit: it’s fixed at 20dB, i.e. voltage x10, according to the datasheet).

 I also measured the voltage after the rectifier while playing full volume and it dips to 39V so I have the regulator output set to 34V to be sure it will not drop out of regulation, and this also doesn’t ask the regulator’s pass mosfets to dissipate more than 15watts each so they won’t get hot.
-Ideally, this amp wants a 250VA 32VAC transformer to power it to its maximum.
+Ideally, this amp wants a 250VA 32VAC transformer to power it to its maximum, and at least 10,000uF pre-regulator capacitance.

 The next things to consider are the analogue stage, the output filter, and the on-board regulation.
 The output filter is very good and suits 4-6 ohm speakers so there’s no immediate need to change that.
 All I’ve done is to add Vishay MKP1837 10nF polypropylene caps in parallel to the output filter caps to increase their high frequency performance.
 This added a little more definition to sibilant sounds so they are more accurate and less slushy.